cbdevnet/signet/README.txt

 user to sign or reject to do so, and then exported signature for signature into their own files suitable for emailing to the respective UIDs.

+Using gpg-agent in order to provide the passphrase only once should work pretty well.

+I'll happily receive Problems, bugs, ideas and praise via email to cb@cbcdn.com :)

+Many thanks to neun and sycoso for beta-testing and pointing out flaws!